Park-SeungWoo/kakao-ai-study/README.md

 First, make data samples by bootstrapping(sub-sampling) original data.
 Usually each sample's size is 63% of the original data's size.<br/> And there can be duplication of the datas.
 And the number of samples is typically up to us.
 But it doesn't need to be many, under 50 of samples are recommended.<br/>
 Second, make Decision Trees(DT) for each sample.<br/>
 Third, train each DT and get results.<br/>
-Fourth, combine these results by voting(categorical) or getting average(numerical columns).<br/>
+Fourth, combine these results by voting(categorical) or getting average(numerical).
+And it is the final prediction.<br/>
-Finally, get total errors(OOB error: Out Of Bag error) by averaging weak learner's errors.<br/>
+Finally, get total errors(OOB error: Out Of Bag error) by averaging(or voting) weak learner's errors.<br/>

 It doesn't need pruning, because if the model's entropy(instability) is bigger, the performance improvement of the model larger due to bagging.<br/>
 If we use Decision Tree as the Base learner, the deeper the tree's depth, the entropy will increase.
 So the model will be getting more favorable for the Bagging.<br/>